 Treatment for money dysmorphia often involves therapy and counselling, which can help individuals to understand and address the underlying psychological and emotional issues that contribute to their preoccupation with money.

 Cognitive behavioural therapy, which focuses on changing negative thought patterns and behaviours, is particularly effective in treating money dysmorphia.
+Financially stressed individuals can benefit immensely from cognitive behavioural therapy.

 Additionally, therapy may focus on helping individuals to develop healthier relationships with money, such as by learning to set and maintain financial goals, and to prioritise spending in a way that aligns with their values and goals.